Qing8/Chat_system-2018-/README.md

 *It allows user to chat with multiple users within one computer.*

 ## Features:
+          Users could
-          1. Let the user to chat with each other.
+          1. Chat with each other.
-          2. send sonnets to "lonely" user.
+          2. Check chatting history
-          3. let users to play "tic-tac-toe" with another online user.
+          3. Play "tic-tac-toe" with another online user.
+          3. Read beautiful poems sent by server.